 Take a ride in John’s Mustang (driven by Tom Berry):

 When you first bought the car did you intend to autocross it?
 If not, what sparked your desire to use it in Autocross?

 I had run some gimmick rallyes and seen an autocross or two before going in the service, so I was aware of them.
 The Northern California Council of Sports Car Clubs (NCCSCC) ran autocross events at the Pleasanton Fairgrounds every month.
 They were the go-to guys for autocrossing at the time.

 Shortly after I bought the car, I received an invitation in the mail to join the Golden Bear Ford Mustang club.
 Ford was big into the National Council of Mustang Clubs that ran drag races, autocross and rallye events all over the country through the participating dealers.
 There were a half dozen clubs in the bay area and they had free use of the parking lot at the Ford plant in Milpitas.
 [Editor’s note: such a thing is hard to imagine nowadays!]
-It was an 1/8 mile wide by a 1/4 mile long with just 5 light poles in it.
+It was an 1/8 mile wide by a 1/4 mile long with just 5 light poles in it and we could run open headers.
 So I joined the Mustang club and started autocrossing in 1969 and I have autocrossed every year since.

 Do you remember your first event in the car?
 How did it do and how does it compare to today?